 How will we respond to achieve the desired outcomes?
 Activities.
 Actions

-Membership: support national projects promoting ENAR’s strategies at national level

-Membership: organise an European meeting with the Coordinators with the National projects

-Membership: online training for Project Coordinators on ENAR’s strategies

-Membership: Ensure that the network development approach is imbibed in the National projects

-Membership: Ensure transfer of knowledge and good practices among member organisations throughout the implementation the National projects

-Membership: Provide more targeted and concise information to members

-Membership: Further involve member organisations in the discussions with decision-makers

-Membership: Continue to promote success initiatives of member organisations

 Monitoring: Continue to monitor projects between Jewish and Muslims communities using CM techniques for social change

-Monitoring: Monitoring the implementation of national projects

-Reporting: Reporting to the Funders on the results of the National Projects

-Assessment: Analyse the impact of the results of national actions

-Working with Communities: Implement the NDI project in the Visegrad countries
+Reporting: Compile practices in community mobilisation between Jewish and Muslim CommunitiesWorking with Communities: Implement the NDI project in the Visegrad countries to foster coordinated civic action to counter ethnic, racial and religious intolerance

 Coalition building: reception of Study visits from different international and European groups

-Narrative: Develop our story-telling through cqse studies and accurate data to foster the implementation of national actions in the next National Project Coordinators meeting
+Narrative: Develop our story-telling through case studies and accurate data to foster the implementation of national actions in the next National Project Coordinators meeting

-Training: Online training of each strategic portfolio for members
+Narrative: elaborate a common narrative that reflects the priorities of different minority groups

+Membership + engagement: support UK ENAR members reflection on the future of Brexit and stimulate cross civil society mobilisation to advocate for the rights of migrants, ethnic and religious minorities

+Elections campaigns: encourage and support ENAR members to monitor hate speech around national elections (in 2017 – FR/DE/NL/HU/CZ/SI)

+Elections campaigns: encourage and support ENAR members to implement community mobilisation actions for a progressive change (canvasing, social media actions, raise awareness activities) in view of next national elections